A world of pristine private islands and some of the most awe-inspiring coral reefs on the planet.

 Originally home to fishing settlements, the islands' population grew around Arab trading posts and thrived under the Portuguese trading routes when it was known as the Ilhas de São Lázaro (Islands of St. Lazarus) during the 16th century.
 When the Portuguese started occupying cities in the islands such as Ibo, the Arab merchants fled to other parts of the island to operate in.
 The Arab merchants refused to trade with the Portuguese, in which started an attack resulting in 60 Muslim merchants casualties and property being burnt down.
 The island was in control by the Portuguese until Mozambique gained independence in 1975.
 Before independence, only four of the 32 islands were inhabited.

-The most established luxury island lodge in the Quirimbas Archipelago, and certainly the most consistent, the small, luxury lodge on Quilalea and has set the pace in terms of quality.
+Azura Quilalea is the most established luxury island lodge in the Quirimbas Archipelago and has set the pace in terms of quality.
 Quilalea is a coral island with a handful of small, secluded, sandy beach coves.
 The lodge has nine en suite villas.
 Protected within the national park, its surrounding reefs are superb for snorkeling and diving.

 In the far north of the Quirimbas Archipelago, Vamizi Island is probably the most stunning island in the archipelago.
 It is long, thin and lined by two lovely golden beaches, with amazing snorkeling and diving close to the shore.
 It is one of the as archipelago's most remote island lodges, and with just 12 vast, luxury beach villas – it aims to be Mozambique's best beach lodge.